Zamiell/isaac-achievement-randomizer/docs/about.md

 It is important that you backup this file after every run.

 ### Why does the mod take so long to randomize the achievements at the beginning of a playthrough?
-What do "attempts" mean on the black screen?

 When you start a new randomizer playthrough, the mod assigns each objective to a random unlock.
 However, not all assignments are valid.
 For example, the mod might have randomly assigned the objective of "beat challenge #3" to the unlock of "unlock challenge #3".
 In this case, the playthrough seed would be unbeatable!